A market mechanism for Southeast Asia's energy transition

 02

-A renewable operator acquires SPARCs from the coal plant operator at a negotiated price.
+The coal operator and a third party agree how to share PPA value, delivery risk and ARC value for the SPARC Stream.
 The coal operator avoids fuel cost, sheds delivery risk, and retains its margin.
-The renewable operator gains access to guaranteed offtake without winning a new contract.
+The delivery party gains access to guaranteed offtake within an existing contract.

 Voluntary bilateral market